Three Bathrooms: Related but Unique

-Synopsis: Designer Allison Harlow kept the three bathrooms in this whole-house remodel cohesive by using consistent details that would tie the rooms to each other and to the rest of the house.
+Synopsis: Designer Allison Harlow kept the bathroom design in this whole-house remodel cohesive by using consistent details that would tie the rooms to each other and to the rest of the house.
 Focusing on each bathroom in turn, she describes the materials and products that are used in each space, and the unique elements that help each bath serve its purpose.

 One of my design principles is that homes need a consistent style from room to room.
 I don’t mean that they should all be the same, but they should have some repeating elements that bring some unity to the design.
 Consistent details allow a house to age gracefully without any one room stealing the spotlight for a few years, only to fall out of fashion later on.